Thelymitra batesii: Taxonomy and naming

 Thelymitra batesii was first formally described in 2004 by Jeff Jeanes and the description was published in Muelleria from a specimen collected in the Spring Gully Conservation Park.
 The specific epithet (batesii) honours Robert John Bates in recognition of his knowledge of Australian orchids.

 Distribution and habitat

-The plump sun orchid is widespread and locally common in the Northern Lofty and Southern Lofty biogeographic regions where it grows in heathy woodland and forest.
+Plump sun orchid is widespread and locally common in the Northern Lofty and Southern Lofty biogeographic regions where it grows in heathy woodland and forest.